agorevski/Murmur/EXTERNAL_SERVICES.md

 # External Services Setup Guide

-This document explains how to configure external services for the Driftly app.
+This document explains how to configure external services for the Murmur app.

 ## Firebase Setup